cassiozen/mithryn-ttrpg/players guide.md

 Your character is defined by six Ability Scores — numbers that represent their natural talents and aptitudes.
 These scores shape how well they perform in challenges, from swinging a sword to persuading a crowd.

-There are five Ability Scores: Agility, Strength, Finesse, Insight and Will.

-- **Agility** — Speed, balance, and quick reaction to danger
+- **Agility** — Speed, balance, fluidity of movements and ability to react swiftly to danger.
   *Examples: Sprint, Leap, Dodge, Maneuver*
-- **Strength** — Raw power, toughness, grit, and stamina
+- **Strength** — Physical power and resilience: the capacity to exert force and resist harm.
   *Examples: Lift, Smash, Grapple, Endure*
-- **Finesse** — Precision, accuracy, and delicate or stealthy work
+- **Finesse** — Precision and control; the steady hands and subtle motions needed for accuracy or stealth.
   *Examples: Pick, Control, Hide, Tinker, Sneak*
-- **Insight** — Awareness, intuition, and reading truth beneath the surface *Examples: Perceive, Sense, Discern, Navigate*
+- **Insight** — Awareness, intuition, and perception: reading truth beneath the surface and noticing hidden patterns.
+  *Examples: Perceive, Sense, Discern, Navigate*
+- **Will** — Force of personality, courage and resolve.
+Bending circumstances toward your intent.
-- **Will** — Presence, influence, and the drive to shape outcomes *Examples: Persuade, Intimidate, Inspire, Resist fear or coercion*
+  *Examples: Persuade, Intimidate, Inspire, Resist fear or coercion*

 #### Note: Contrasting Abilities

-**Agility vs. Finesse:**
-Agility is about whole-body movement — climbing, leaping, dodging, or keeping your balance when the ground shifts beneath you.
-Finesse is about precision and control — steady hands for delicate tools, quiet steps for stealth, or subtle motions for sleight of hand.
-One governs speed and grace in motion, the other governs accuracy and subtlety.

-**Insight vs. Will:**
+The five abilities fall naturally into two groups: those that govern the body, and those that govern the mind.
+While all work together in play, it can help to think of them in these pairs and contrasts:

+Mind: Insight and Will.
-Insight is the ability to take in reality — noticing details, reading people, sensing patterns, understanding what’s true beneath the surface.
-Will is the ability to project yourself onto reality — to persuade, to charm, and to bend the world toward your intent.
+Insight is the ability to take in reality - observing, interpreting, and making sense of what surrounds you.
+Will is about pressing reality into alignment with your aims.
 One is input, the other is output.

-#### Scores

-Ability scores range from 1 to 12 (or more, for legendary creatures).
-For reference, most healthy adult humans have scores in the 2-10 range.

-Scores at the extremes are evident to those around you:

-At the low end (2 or 1), others might see you as sluggish, always a half-step behind (AGI); looking as though a stiff wind could knock you over (STR); fumbling with tools and knocking things over when you meant to be careful (FIN); missing the obvious or trusting the wrong person at the worst time (INS); or speaking in a way that fails to hold attention, your presence fading soon after (WIL).

-At the high end (11 or 12), you might be seen as impossibly quick, always in the right place before anyone else reacts (AGI); built like a fortress wall (STR); deft and sure-handed, as if you could thread a needle in the dark (FIN); uncanny in how you read people and places, spotting what no one else notices (INS); magnetic in presence, or drawing eyes and commanding attention without effort (WIL).

-To assign your ability scores, distribute the following numbers between your attributes:  5, 6, 6, 7, 8, 10.
-Then, write them down on your character sheet.
+Body: Agility, Strength, and Finesse.
+Strength shows in force and durability.
+Agility shows in momentum and quick reaction.
+Finesse shows in exactness and subtlety.

-#### Target Numbers (TNs)
+#### Assigning Scores and Target Numbers (TNs)

-Whenever you try something risky, dramatic, or simply difficult within the game, you’ll roll the dice to see if your character pulls it off.

-The Target Number (TN) is the threshold you need to meet or beat with your roll for your attempt to succeed.

-A low TN means your character is skilled in that area — it’ll be easier to succeed.

-A high TN means your character struggles in that area — it’ll be harder to succeed.

-##### Calculating the TNs

-Every Ability Score has its own TN.
-To figure it out:

-- Take the Ability Score.
-- Subtract it from 20.
-- The result is the TN for that ability.
+Every character has natural strengths and weaknesses.
+You’ll show this by assigning scores for each ability, and then turning those into Target Numbers (TNs) that you’ll use during play.

+**Choose a set of scores**: Choose one of the sets below and assign the numbers to your five abilities however you like:

+- Standard: 10, 8, 7, 7, 5
+- Balanced: 9, 9, 7, 7, 6
+- Min–Max: 10, 10, 6, 5, 5

+**Calculate the Target Numbers**.
+For each ability, subtract 20 from its score.
+This is the threshold you’ll need to roll equal to or higher than when you attempt something using that ability.
+Write both the number and its TN on your sheet.

-Example: If your Strength is 7, then your TN for Strength-based rolls is 13 — you’ll succeed whenever your roll is 13 or higher.
+- Example: If you assign 9 to Strength, your Strength TN is 11 (20 - 9).
+You succeed on Strength rolls of 11 or higher.
+- Example: If you assign 5 to Insight, your Insight TN is 15 (20 – 5), making Insight rolls more difficult.

+**Putting it together**: Aroth is a silver-tongued trickster who relies on deft hands and charming presence.
+Using the Min–Max set, his player assigns 10 to Finesse (TN 10), 10 to Will (TN 10), 6 to Agility (TN 14), 5 to Insight (TN 15), and 5 to Strength (TN 15).
+This creates a character who’s sneaky and persuasive, but overlooks details and struggles with heavy lifting.

 ### Step 4: Choose Your Tags